The 44th GST Council Meeting took place on the 12th of June 2021 in New Delhi, India.

 The 44th GST Council Meeting approved two significant GST rate reductions:

-The Council eliminated the GST rate on Rab/Liquid jaggery (unlabelled) or lowered it to 5% (labeled/packaged), down from 18%.
-This revision aims to alleviate the financial burden on farmers and jaggery consumers, recognizing jaggery as a traditional sweetener in India.
+The Council removed the GST rate on Rab/Liquid jaggery (unlabelled) and reduced it to 5% for labeled and packaged variants, bringing it down from 18%.
+Furthermore, this revision aims to ease the financial strain on farmers and consumers, acknowledging jaggery’s significance as a traditional sweetener in India.

-The Council reduced the GST rate on pencil sharpeners from 18% to 12%.
-This adjustment was anticipated to be advantageous for students, educational institutions, and manufacturers within the stationery industry.
+The Council lowered the GST rate on pencil sharpeners from 18% to 12%.
+This move directly benefits students, educational institutions, and manufacturers in the stationery industry.

 The GST rate adjustments represent a positive stride toward enhancing affordability for essential goods and services while fostering economic activity in pertinent sectors.